Labs64/GuideChimp/README.md

 - <strong>In-product Messaging:</strong> Engage right segment of your users at the right time and increase conversion
 - <strong>Employee Training:</strong> Improve your employees' productivity by providing an efficient and interactive training system.

-Many world-top companies are using our Open-source Library to boost their user experience.
+The world's smartest companies using our GuideChimp to boost their user experience.

 ## Features